Heegaard Floer homology and maximal twisting numbers: The classification for indefinite Seifert fibred spaces

-In \cite[Section 4]{GvHM} the link $\mathcal L\cup\mathcal C$ appears on a page of a genus one abstract open book decomposition $(S,\phi)$ for $M$, compatible with $\zeta_{i+1}$; more specifically, Ghiggini and Van Horn-Morris describe how to read the monodromy of the torus bundle from the given open book in \cite[Figure 3]{GvHM}.
-In their paper $\mathcal L$ is a knot; hence, it is drawn as a longitude $F$ of the (punctured) torus $S$.
-In our case $\mathcal L$ is a link, whose monodromy is obtain as a product of the one of $F$; it follows that each component of $\mathcal L$ appears on $S$ as a multiple of $F$, according to Table \ref{Numbers}.
+We can see that the manifold appearing in the upper right corner is $M^{\mathbf m}$ in the following way.
+In \cite[Section 4]{GvHM} the link $\mathcal L\cup \mathcal C$ appears on a page of a genus one abstract open book decomposition $(S,\phi)$ for $M$, compatible with $\zeta_{i+1}$; more specifically, Ghiggini and Van Horn-Morris describe how to read the monodromy of the torus bundle, see Table \ref{Numbers}, from the given open book in \cite[Figure 3]{GvHM}.
+In their paper $\mathcal L$ is a knot; hence, it is drawn as a longitude of the (punctured) torus $S$.
+In our Figure \ref{TypeB} we have a similar presentation: we show a page of the fibration over $S^1$ of $M$ and $L$ is transverse to the fibres; therefore, in our case $\mathcal L$ is a Legendrian realisation of a link, and each component interacts with the monodromy curves in Figure \ref{Numbers}, and then to the corresponding ones on $S$ pictured in \cite[Figure 3]{GvHM}, as many times as prescribed by Table \ref{Numbers}.
+Therefore, as shown in \cite[Proposition 4.1]{GvHM}, after Legendrian surgery on $\mathcal C$ simplifying the monodromy increases the $\tb$-number of each component of $\mathcal L\subset(M,\zeta_{i+1})$ precisely by $b_l$ for any $S_l\in\Gamma^*\setminus G$, where $b_l$ is the corresponding coordinate of the vector $B$ in Lemma \ref{lemma:j}.

-It is known that $(-1)$-contact surgery on a contact 3-manifold can be seen by adding positive right-handed Dehn twists to the monodromy of a compatible open book.
-Therefore, the manifold obtained by doing Legendrian surgery on $\mathcal L\subset(M,\zeta_{i+1})$ is identified by lowering the smooth surgery framings precisely by $b_l$ on each component of $\mathcal L$, where $b_l$ is the corresponding coordinate of $B$.
-This can be seen in the same way as in \cite[Proposition 4.1]{GvHM}.